Chatty Kathy Conversion: How to Motivate Your ESL Students to Speak English in Class

 Lack of confidence

 If students feel insecure about their speaking abilities, they’ll have a harder time speaking up.
-But you can set your students up for success by giving them specific phrases to try in conversation and going over proper pronunciation ahead of time.
+You can set your students up for success by giving them specific phrases to try in conversation and going over proper pronunciation ahead of time.

 Students aren’t sure what to say

-For example, if their conversation is supposed to be a mock job interview, you can give them some common job interview questions to ask one another.
-This will allow them to easily practice their conversation skills without the obstacle of not knowing what to say.
-Now they merely need to focus on using the correct vocabulary for that situation.
+For example, for a mock job interview, you can give them some common job interview questions to ask one another.
+This will allow them to easily practice their conversation skills without the obstacle of not knowing what to say—now they merely need to focus on using the correct vocabulary for that situation.

 Despite the obstacles outlined above, there are some surefire ways to get students to speak English, including: